justindomingue/sheldon-fortune/README.md

 First, make you sure you have `fortune` installed.
 On OSX, use `brew install fortune` to install it (install `brew` first).
 On Linux, use your favorite package manager to install.

-Then, run `fortune`
+Then, clone or download my zipped repo and extract the content (eg. to ~/Documents/Sheldon/).
+Then, run

-    fortune directory-containing-the-extracted-repo
+    fortune ~/Documents/Sheldon

 Use with `cowsay` for even more fun!